A great recipe for steamed fish. The fish is coated with coconut and coriander chutney, wrapped into banana leaf parcels, then steamed.

 - 1 lemon - cut into wedges

-- Wash and pat dry the fish.
-Place in a non-metallic bowl, marinate in lime juice and salt for 30 minutes.
+- Wash the fish and pat dry.
+Place in a non-metallic bowl, then marinate in lime juice and salt for 30 minutes.

 - Preheat oven to 125C.